RIFATAR/bike-buyers-analysis/README.md

 This project successfully identified the profile of a likely bike buyer: **A middle-aged, higher-income professional living in the Pacific region, with a longer commute and fewer cars.** The interactive dashboard serves as a powerful tool for the marketing team to quickly understand customer demographics and tailor their campaigns accordingly.

-This exercise solidified practical skills in **data cleaning, feature engineering, pivot analysis, and dashboard creation** in Microsoft Excel and Python.
+This exercise solidified practical skills in **data cleaning, feature engineering, pivot analysis, and dashboard creation** in Microsoft Excel .